freeCodeCamp/guide/src/pages/python/basic-operators/index.md

   </tr>
   <tr>
     <td align="center">**</td>
-    <td>Performs an exponentiation operation. <br>The left operand is raised to the power of right operand</td>
+    <td>Performs an Exponentiation operation. <br>The left operand is raised to the power of right operand</td>
     <td>12 ** 3 = 1728</td>
   </tr>
   <tr>
     <td align="center">//</td>
-    <td>Performs floor division operation. <br>Returns the integral part of the quotient obtained after diving the left operand by the right operand</td>
+    <td>Performs a Floor Division operation. <br>Returns the integral part of the quotient obtained after diving the left operand by the right operand</td>
     <td>18 // 5 = 3</td>
   </tr>
 </table>